-ADOPTED BUDGET - The Mayor and City Council's approved plan for the City's financial operations, which includes an estimate of expenditures and revenues for a given fiscal year.
+ADOPTED BUDGET: The Mayor and City Council's approved plan for the City's financial operations, which includes an estimate of expenditures and revenues for a given fiscal year.

-AD VALOREM - In proportion to value, a basis for the levy of taxes on property.
+AD VALOREM: In proportion to value, it is commonly applied to a tax imposed on the value of property.